 I am interested in complex analytic spaces, perverse sheaves, and the microlocal theory of sheaves.
 The main focus of my work has been the investigation of singularities of (germs of) analytic spaces via the perverse sheaves of nearby and vanishing cycles, and the general machinery of the derived category of (bounded, constructible complexes of) sheaves.
 Nowadays I’m spending most of my time exploring the new, wild world of irregular perverse sheaves on complex manifolds, and their interactions with subnanalytic geometry and mathematical physics.

-I recently finished my Ph.D. at Northeastern University in May 20129 working under the supervision of David Massey.
+I completed my Ph.D. at Northeastern University in May 20129 working under the supervision of David Massey.
 My thesis is called “Hypersurfaces Normalizations and Numerical Invariants”, and can be found below in my Publications section.
 I was recently a Van Vleck Visiting Assistant Professor at University of Wisconsin-Madison (2019-2022), working with Laurentiu Maxim in the Geometry & Topology group .

-Overall, I’ve got a real soft spot for the different manners in which abstract category theory manifests in concrete (differential/complex/symplectic/TBD) geometry.
+Overall, I’ve got a real soft spot for the different manners in which abstract category theory manifests in concrete geometric problems.
 In particular, using (various derived categories of) sheaves to study the topology of singular subsets of (real or complex analytic) manifolds.

 Check out my math blog, brainhelper, where I talk about math things!
 Had a long hiatus during grad school, but I’ve started it up again as of mid-2020.
 This is where I’ll be collecting my thoughts and writing up my notes on irregular perverse sheaves.